Best Clutch for G56: Several Quality Options

 Quiet as it is, you will still hear some noise.

 The rules still apply: lower RPM while being under heavier loads, or idling will cause noise.
-However, it’s way better than its South Bend counterpart.
+However, it’s way better than its South Bend counterparts in this price range.

 Product Image